TuncayBilgi/online-cv/README.md

 # online-cv
-Static Cv intended to learn about Angular.
+Static Cv intended to learn about Angular and Typescript